Home » Dessert » White Texas Sheet Cake

 White Texas Sheet Cake

-Enjoy a soft, buttery white Texas sheet cake with a rich vanilla frosting that melts into every bite.
-This easy, crowd-pleasing dessert is perfect for any occasion and comes together in just minutes!
+A soft, buttery White Texas Sheet Cake with a rich vanilla frosting that melts into every bite.
+This easy, nostalgic dessert is always a crowd pleaser and comes together in minimal time.

 Ingredients for baking: flour, sugar, powdered sugar, baking soda, butter, sour cream, eggs, milk, vanilla extract, and salt on a marble surface with a white tile background.